-On February 13, 2024, the Company closed a non-brokered private placement, with an existing shareholder, of 179,080 Units, at \$0.75 per Unit, for a total subscription price of \$134,310.
-Each Unit was comprised of one common share and one warrant.
-The warrants have an exercise price of \$0.90 per warrant and expire on February 13, 2027.
+On May 13, 2024, the Company received funds and accepted a subscription offer for a non-brokered private placement, from an existing shareholder, of 181,840 Units, at \$0.75 per Unit, for a total subscription price of \$136,380.
+Each Unit is comprised of one common share and one warrant.
+The warrants have an exercise price of \$0.90 per warrant and will expire three years after the closing date.
+It is expected that this transaction will close on or before May 31, 2024.